chan-csu/SPAM-DFBA/README.md

 The examples used in the manuscript are provided in separated jupyter notebooks in the ./examples directory.
 Additionally, they are provided in the documentation website for this project under Case Study-* section

-During training, different objects are saved into pickle files whick are also provided in ./examples/Results/ for each environment.

 ## Contribution